giros-dit/vnx-kubespray/tutorial_kubespray/ansible/kubespray/docs/calico.md

 ### Optional : Define default endpoint to host action

 By default Calico blocks traffic from endpoints to the host itself by using an iptables DROP action.
-When using it in kubernetes the action has to be changed to RETURN (default in kubespray) or ACCEPT (see <https://docs.tigera.io/calico/latest/network-policy/hosts/protect-hosts#control-default-behavior-of-workload-endpoint-to-host-traffic> ) Otherwise all network packets from pods (with hostNetwork=False) to services endpoints (with hostNetwork=True) within the same node are dropped.
+When using it in kubernetes the action has to be changed to RETURN (default in kubespray) or ACCEPT (see <https://github.com/projectcalico/felix/issues/660> and <https://github.com/projectcalico/calicoctl/issues/1389).> Otherwise all network packets from pods (with hostNetwork=False) to services endpoints (with hostNetwork=True) within the same node are dropped.

 To re-define default action please set the following variable in your inventory: